joeylevy/gallery-by-supsystic/readme.txt

 2.1.
 Captions - this option contains such features as:

- - a huge variety of caption effects.
-Simply click “Choose effect” button and select the overlay effect.
+ - a huge variety of gallery caption effects.
+Simply click “Choose effect” button and select the overlay effect
- - the ability to choose background color of caption
+ - the ability to choose background colour of caption
- - text color of caption option
+ - text colour of caption photo gallery
  - the ability to set the level of transparency for caption option
  - the ability to specify the font size of the text. (in pixels, percent, ems)
  - the ability to choose the text alignment of caption - left, center, right, auto.

 2.2.
 Icons (PRO feature) - show amazing icons on the images with different options.
 There are several types of icons, it all depends on what exactly is attached to the picture - link, video or anything.

- - select the effect for animation of icons - you need to click ”Animation” button and choose the effect.
+ - select the effect for animation of icons - you need to click ”Animation” button and choose the effect photo gallery
- - select the icons color.
+ - select the icons color
- - select the icons hover color - color of the icon when mouse is over.
+ - select the icons hover color - colour of the icon when mouse is over
- - choose the background color for icons.
+ - choose the image gallery background colour for icons
- - choose the background hover color for icons.
+ - choose the photo gallery background hover colour for icons
- - set the size of icons.
+ - set the size of photo gallery icons
- - set the distance between icons.
+ - set the distance between icons
- - enable the overlay effect - image will fade under the overlay.
+ - enable the overlay effect - image will fade under the overlay
- - set the color and level of transparency for overlay effect of icons.
+ - set the colour and level of transparency for overlay effect of gallery icons

-You have the opportunity to enable Captions and Icons options at the same time, but then you can not choose caption effect for gallery.
+You have the opportunity to enable photo gallery Captions and Icons options at the same time, but then you can not choose caption effect for gallery.
 “Appear” effect always will be by default.

 = 3.
-Categories tab =
+Photo Gallery Categories Tab =

 3.1.
-Show categories (PRO feature) - categorize images in the grid gallery.
+Show slideshow gallery categories (PRO feature) - categorize images in the grid gallery.

  First you need to add tags for the categories: